-Katharine is a partner in the divorce and family team.
+Katharine is a partner and Head of the London divorce and family team.

 Dynamic and creative, Katharine brings huge energy and commitment to achieving positive progress for her clients in some of the most complex and hard-fought cases.